There are lots websites about the National Film Registry. Why did I do this one?

 I have no idea how I would keep track of that, so I provide links to IMDb and Letterboxd, both of which provide that information.

 Have I seen every National Film Registry title?

 Alas, no. I still haven’t seen any of those listed as “unavailable” on my list.
 Otherwise, yes, I’ve seen all the rest.
-Watching so many Film Registry titles has provided an incredible film education.
+Watching so many Film Registry titles has provided an invaluable film education.